 Try to use your keywords a few times throughout your post.
 Remember, you always want your writing to sound natural, so don’t force it.

-I try to use my keyword phrase in the first 150 words, and then again in the last 150 words.
+I try to use my keyword phrase in the first 200 characters of my post, and then again in the last 200 characters.

 I may also use them in H2 tags.
 We’ll talk about those later.

 Step 4.
 Put Your Introduction at the Top of the Post